suitangi/Minimal-Newtab/README.md

 - Drag the top of the list (where it says "todo list") to move the widget

 ### Search Bar:
-- Drag from the top of the search bar to move it
+- Drag the top of the search bar to move it
-- Type in the box and press enter to perform a Google search
+- Type in the box and press enter to perform a search
+- On the right side of the search bar there is a ⯈ button to change the search engine

 ### Menu
 - Move the mouse to the left most part of the window to access the menu.